Syed-Asfar-27/QR-Code-Generator/README.md

 ## Usage

-1. Clone this repository or download the `qrcode_generator.ipynb`  script to your local machine.
+1. Clone this repository or download the `QR_Code_Generator.ipynb`  script to your local machine.

 2. Run the script using a Python environment.
 It will prompt you to enter a URL for which you want to generate a QR code.